geojupyter/presentation-debrief/slides.md

 ::::::

 :::notes
+A major problem in this space is proprietary capture.
+Proprietary capture is not just about the money, it's a problem with how we do science.

 Often cloud users are enticed with initial ease of use and low costs.

 As cloud users continue building in a non-interoperable system, they accumulate inertia,